-Lucius Aurelius Commodus Antoninus Augustus, commonly known more briefly as Commodus, was the 18th emperor of the Roman empire and the last of the widely praised “Nerva-Antonine Dynasty”.
+Lucius Aurelius Commodus Antoninus Augustus, commonly known more briefly as Commodus, was the 18th emperor of the Roman Empire and the last of the widely praised “Nerva-Antonine Dynasty.”
 He was, however, instrumental in the downfall and demise of that dynasty and is remembered in sharp contrast to his close predecessors.

 Indeed, his image and identity have become synonymous with infamy and debauchery, not in the least helped by the depiction of him by Joaquin Phoenix in the historical fiction blockbuster Gladiator.
 Whilst this dramatic depiction did veer from the historical reality in a number of ways, it did in fact mirror some of the ancient accounts we have of this fascinating figure.

 Raised by a wise and philosophical father, Commodus shirked such pursuits and instead became fascinated with gladiatorial combat, even participating himself in such activities (regardless of the fact it was widely criticized and frowned upon).
-Moreover, the general impression of suspicion, jealousy and violence that Phoenix famously portrayed, is one that is fleshed out in the relatively sparse sources that we possess for assessing Commodus’s life.
+Moreover, the general impression of suspicion, jealousy, and violence that Phoenix famously portrayed, is one that is fleshed out in the relatively sparse sources that we possess for assessing Commodus’s life.

 These include the Historia Augusta – known for its many inaccuracies and spurious anecdotes – and the separate works of the senators Herodian and Cassius Dio, who both wrote their accounts sometime after the emperor’s death.
 We therefore have to approach this evidence with some caution, especially as the period immediately following Commodus was one of considerable decline.

+Who Was Commodus?
 Commodus’s Birth and Early Life

-Commodus’s mother was Faustina the Younger, who was first cousin of Marcus Aurelius and the youngest daughter of his predecessor Antoninus Pius.
+Commodus’s mother was Faustina the Younger, who was the first cousin of Marcus Aurelius and the youngest daughter of his predecessor Antoninus Pius.
 Together they had 14 children, although only one son (Commodus) and four daughters outlived their father.

 Before Faustina gave birth to Commodus and his twin brother, she is said to have had a portentous dream of giving birth to two snakes, one of whom was considerably more powerful than the other.
 This dream then played out, as Titus died at an early age, followed by several other siblings.